Contrasting Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ)

 Thor Industries has higher revenue and earnings than Apple.

-This is a summary of recent ratings and recommmendations for Apple and Thor Industries, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Thor Industries and Apple, as provided by MarketBeat.com.

 |Sell Ratings